 If you have an interest in a criminal court case, you can register for eNotify, a service that provides users with courtesy text and email reminders about upcoming court events.
 For more information, visit enotify.flcourts.org.
 NOTE: This service is available only for criminal cases.

-The Clerk of Court assigns foreclosure actions for more than $15,000 to the Circuit Civil Divisions A and C (Sarasota) and B and D (Manatee).
-Actions for less than $15,000 are assigned to County Court.
+The clerk of court assigns foreclosure actions for more than $30,000 to the Circuit Civil Divisions A and C (Sarasota) and B and D (Manatee).
+Actions for less than $30,000 are assigned to County Court.

 Judges are not allowed to talk directly with litigants, witnesses, friends, or family members of litigants about a pending case or a disputed matter that might lead to litigation.
 Ethical rules require judges to have both sides of a dispute present, with their lawyers, before he or she is permitted to discuss a matter in litigation or a matter which might be litigated.

-Judicial Assistants are not lawyers and cannot give legal advice.
-By law they cannot recommend lawyers or advise a person on how to handle a case.
+Judicial assistants are not lawyers and cannot give legal advice.
+By law they cannot recommend lawyers or advise a person how to handle a case.
 They do not have the authority to approve requests to continue a matter or to excuse a court appearance, only a judge can do that.
-The claim that the “Judicial Assistant told me to do it” is not an acceptable defense.
+The claim that the “Judicial assistant told me to do it” is not an acceptable defense.

 You have the right to represent yourself.
 However, foreclosure law is complex.
 It is strongly recommended that you not attempt to do this without an attorney.
 You may have defenses to foreclosure that are unrecognizable by untrained persons.
 Being uninformed about civil procedure and the law may cause you to lose a case that you could otherwise win.
 Before deciding to be your own lawyer, it would be wise to consult with a member of The Florida Bar.
 Attorneys don’t have to be hired to defend the entire case.
 Some may agree to be hired for a limited purpose.
 This can greatly reduce the cost and allow an unrepresented party to have an attorney’s help at critical stages of the case.
 For example, a defendant may need the attorney just to file and argue a motion to dismiss, or a summary judgment, or to help them prepare for trial.

-If you have no lawyer, you may find this website helpful: http://www.selfhelpsupport.org
+If you have no lawyer, you may find these websites helpful:

 When deadlines are missed, sometimes it is possible for the defendant to ask the judge to excuse the oversight.
 But this is risky and depends on why the deadline was missed, and the judge may not accept the excuse.
 The sooner the request is made after a date is missed, the more likely it is that the judge may allow the error to be corrected.
 In any event, for the deadline to be excused, a valid legal reason for missing the deadline is required.